timescale/docs/api/_hyperfunctions/heartbeat_agg/trim_to.md

       - name: start
         type: TimestampTz
         description: >
           The start of the trimmed range.
-If not provided the returned heartbeat agg will start from the same time as the starting one.
+If not provided, the returned heartbeat aggregate starts from the same time as the starting one.
       - name: duration
         type: Interval
         description: >
           How long the resulting aggregate should cover.
-If not provided the returned heartbeat agg will end at the same time as the starting one.
+If not provided, the returned heartbeat aggregate ends at the same time as the starting one.
     returns:
       - column: trim_to
         type: heartbeat_agg